oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 const ORG_ID = 1;
 ```

 When you're ready to support multiple SCIM clients, you can retrieve the api string from the request headers sent from the IdP.
 Then do an org look-up with the findFirst SQL function and select the org id where the api key matches that of the one you extracted from the request headers.
-Doing so will automatically generate a user with the correct organization.
+Doing so will automatically generate a user for the correct organization.

 ```ts
 // Create the User in the database